analogrithems/qdrant-cli/README.md

 ### port-forward

-Yurts uses kubernetes to run our platform.
-You will most likely need to port-forward to kubernetes to run these commands
+You will may need to port-forward to kubernetes to run these commands

 ```
-$ kubectl port-forward -n qdrant svc/qdrant-yurts 6333 6334
+$ kubectl port-forward -n qdrant svc/qdrant 6333 6334
 ```

 Then set your QDRANT_SERVER environment variable to